redips/Stack/docs/cookbook/ddd_architecture/basic_operations.md

 ### Create the CreateBookProcessor

-First we need to write the `CreateBookProcessor`.
+First, we need to add the `CreateBookProcessor` in which we're going to call our `CreateBookCommand`.

 ```php
 // src/BookStore/Infrastructure/Sylius/State/Processor/CreateBookProcessor.php